Patty Tavatanakit

-Paphangkorn "Patty" Tavatanakit (ปภังกร ธวัชธนกิจ; born 11 October 1999) is a Thai professional golfer who began competing on the LPGA Tour in January 2020.
-On 4 April 2021, Tavatanakit accomplished her first win on the LPGA Tour – the 2021 ANA Inspiration, a major championship in women's professional golf.
-In October 2021, Tavatanakit was named the Louise Suggs Rolex Rookie of the Year for the LPGA Tour in 2021.
+Paphangkorn "Patty" Tavatanakit (ปภังกร ธวัชธนกิจ; born 11 October 1999) is a Thai professional golfer who plays on the LPGA Tour.
+She won her first major championship at the 2021 ANA Inspiration during her rookie season.

+After turning professional in 2020, Tavatanakit earned the 2021 Louise Suggs Rolex Rookie of the Year and the Rolex Annika Major Award.
+In 2024, she secured victories at the Ladies European Tour's Aramco Saudi Ladies International and the Honda LPGA Thailand.

 Early life

-Born in Bangkok, Thailand, she graduated from Keerapat International School, a high school in Bangkok.
+Tavatanakit was born in Bangkok, Thailand.
+She attended Keerapat International School, a high school in Bangkok, and graduated before moving to the United States for her collegiate career.

 Amateur career

-She start playing golf during her teen years while at Keerapat International School, which had no golf team.
-In 2014, Tavatanakit won the Callaway Junior World Golf Championship for girls.
-She was named the 2015–2016 Thailand Amateur Ladies Golf Association Player of the Year, having won the Asian Junior Golf Association Rolex Tournament of Champions and Ping Invitational.
+Tavatanakit started playing golf during her teen years while attending Keerapat International School in Bangkok, which did not have a dedicated golf team.
+Her junior career gained momentum in 2014 when she won the girls' division of the Callaway Junior World Golf Championships.
+She was later named the 2015–2016 Thailand Amateur Ladies Golf Association Player of the Year, a recognition bolstered by her victories at the American Junior Golf Association (AJGA) Rolex Tournament of Champions and the PING Invitational.

-Over 2016–17, she played on the varsity golf team of the UCLA Bruins, winning seven collegiate tournaments.
-Tavatanakit was named the WGCA and Pac-12 Conference Freshman of the Year, WGCA First Team All-American twice, and All-Pac-12 First Team member.
-In 2018, she was the lowest scoring amateur at the U.S. Women's Open.
+Tavatanakit played collegiate golf for the UCLA Bruins from 2017 to 2019, securing seven tournament victories during her tenure.
+She earned numerous accolades, including being named the Women's Golf Coaches Association (WGCA) and Pac-12 Freshman of the Year.
+Furthermore, she was recognized as a two-time WGCA First Team All-American and an All-Pac-12 First Team member.

+In 2018, while still an amateur, she competed in the U.S. Women's Open and finished tied for fifth, earning low amateur honors.